 Nathan is an Alumnus of Carnegie Hall and Juilliard’s Ensemble ACJW.
 As an ACJW Fellow, Nathan participated in frequent chamber music performances throughout the city’s leading chamber music venues such as Carnegie Hall, Le Poisson Rouge, Lincoln Center, and WQXR’s Greene Space.
 In addition to chamber music performances Nathan partnered with Elementary School PS75k in Bushwick, Brooklyn as the resident teaching artist.
 His experience as a teaching artist and ACJW fellow was documented by radio journalist Jeff Lunden as a 2-year, four-part series for NPR’s Weekend Edition.

 Nathan is a prizewinner of the 2007 Primrose International Viola competition, the 2006 Corpus Christi Concerto Competition and a First Prize winner of the 2008 ASTA National Solo Competition.
 He studied at Indiana University with Alan de Veritch and at the Escuela Superior de Música Reina Sofia in Madrid, Spain with Diemut Poppen and Yuval Gotlibovich.

-In his spare time, Nathan is also an enthusiastic painter.
+Nathan’s arrangements and compositions have been heard in venues such as Carnegie Hall, Le Poisson Rouge, and the Metropolitan Museum of Art.
 As an athlete and lover of the outdoors Nathan was a cyclist on the School of Fine Arts (SoFA) Cycling team for Indiana University’s Annual Little 500.
 He has also spent 6-weeks experiencing the USA on a self-contained bicycle journey from Bloomington, Indiana to San Francisco, California.
 On his 25th birthday he completed the Ottowa Marathon.